IamOmarDarwesh/portfolio/README.md

 - Combined operational KPIs with sentiment analysis to reveal hidden patterns such as multilingual performance gaps, high-risk escalation hotspots, the optimal response-length range, sentiment deterioration despite operational success, emotional trends, and high-impact optimization opportunities that aggregate metrics alone would not expose.

-- Applied business storytelling, executive dashboard design principles, interactive filtering, and heatmaps to transform raw complex conversational data into strategic actionable recommendations for AI performance optimization, customer experience improvement, customer satisfaction, support efficiency and data-driven decision-making.
+- Applied business storytelling, executive dashboard design principles, interactive filtering, and heatmaps to transform raw complex conversational data into strategic actionable recommendations for AI performance optimization, customer experience improvement, customer satisfaction, support efficiency, and data-driven decision-making.

 <br>

-- Designed an **executive overview dashboard** revealing an **85% resolution rate** alongside a **3.15/5 average satisfaction score** — exposing the critical insight that *resolution does not equal satisfaction*, and that **earlier chatbot version v1.0 outperformed every newer release** on customer sentiment.
+- Designed an **executive overview dashboard** revealing an **85% resolution rate** alongside a **3.15/5 average satisfaction score**, exposing the critical insight that *resolution does not equal satisfaction*, and that **earlier chatbot version v1.0 outperformed every newer release** on customer sentiment.

-- Conducted a **deep escalation and resolution analysis**, pinpointing that **General Queries drive the highest escalation volume** despite being the most common interaction type, and isolating the exact failure combination (**Others + French + v1.0**) responsible for the dataset's highest unresolved-interaction rate — while also surfacing a **zero-escalation, zero-unresolved success case** (German "Other" queries on v2.0) as a model to replicate.
+- Conducted a **deep escalation and resolution analysis**, pinpointing that **General Queries drive the highest escalation volume** despite being the most common interaction type, and isolating the exact failure combination (**Others + French + v1.0**) responsible for the dataset's highest unresolved-interaction rate, while also surfacing a **zero-escalation, zero-unresolved success case** (German "Other" queries on v2.0) as a model to replicate.

-- Built a **three-stage sentiment intelligence layer** (overview → trends → granular heatmaps) uncovering that customer experience is **highly polarized — ~25% very positive, ~25% very negative, only ~10% neutral** — and that **responses of 25–50 words** generate the strongest sentiment, while sub-25-word replies are the only category with negative sentiment.
+- Built a **three-stage sentiment intelligence layer** (overview → trends → granular heatmaps) uncovering that customer experience is **highly polarized, ~25% very positive, ~25% very negative, only ~10% neutral**, and that **responses of 25–50 words** generate the strongest sentiment, while sub-25-word replies are the only category with negative sentiment.

-- Tracked sentiment as a **leading indicator over time**, identifying a sentiment peak in **Q1 2024**, a sharp drop in **Q2 2024**, and the dataset's **lowest point in Q4 2025** — flagging an early-warning signal that resolution metrics alone would have missed entirely.
+- Tracked sentiment as a **leading indicator over time**, identifying a sentiment peak in **Q1 2024**, a sharp drop in **Q2 2024**, and the dataset's **lowest point in Q4 2025**, flagging an early-warning signal that resolution metrics alone would have missed entirely.

-- Surfaced **emotional hotspots at the language × query-type intersection**, finding **German Feedback interactions scored highest in sentiment** overall, while **German Product Inquiries became the most negative segment** under escalated/unresolved conditions — proof that aggregate metrics hide segment-level risk.
+- Surfaced **emotional hotspots at the language × query-type intersection**, finding **German Feedback interactions scored highest in sentiment** overall, while **German Product Inquiries became the most negative segment** under escalated/unresolved conditions; proof that aggregate metrics hide segment-level risk.

 - Delivered a **prioritized, cross-functional action plan** (technical support optimization, multilingual model investment, response-length standards, version benchmarking) translating five layers of analysis into concrete, ROI-ranked recommendations for AI and CX leadership.